seanreed1111/sql-recipes/recipes.md

 SELECT first_name, last_name, rowid, row_number() over
 (partition by first_name, last_name ORDER BY employee_id) staff_row
 FROM employee
 We’ve intentionally added the columns FIRST_NAME and LAST_NAME to this innermost subquery to make the recipe understandable as we work through its logic.
 Strictly speaking, these are superfluous to the logic, and the innermost subquery could be written without them to the same effect.
-If we execute just this innermost query (with the extra columns SELECTed for clarity), we see these results.
+If we execute just this innermost query (with the extra columns selected for clarity), we see these results.

-110 rows SELECTed.
+110 rows selected.
 All 110 staff FROM the employee table have their FIRST_NAME, LAST_NAME and ROWID returned.
 The ROW_NUMBER() function then works over sets of FIRST_NAME and LAST_NAME driven by the PARTITION BY instruction.
 This means that for every unique FIRST_NAME and LAST_NAME, ROW_NUMBER will start a running count of rows we’ve aliased as STAFF_ROW.
 When a new FIRST_NAME and LAST_NAME combination is observed, the STAFF_ROW counter resets to 1.
 In this way, the first Janette King has a STAFF_ROW value of 1, the second Janette King entry has a STAFF_ROW value of 2, and if there were a third and fourth such repeated name, they’d have STAFF_ROW values of 3 and 4 respectively.
 With our identically-named staff now numbered, we move to the next outermost subSELECT, which queries the results FROM above.